-Table 29 shows the description of the eleven Strategic Resource Option schemes and the documents reviewed for each scheme.
+Table 26 shows the description of the eleven Strategic Resource Option schemes and the documents reviewed for each scheme.

 Name and reference Description Gate One submission document (): other documents reviewed Minworth A source of raw water flow augmentation to support the Severn to Thames Transfer SRO and/or the Grand Union Canal SRO, or a combination of the two Affinity Water and Severn Trent (2021) Grand Union Canal Use existing canal infrastructure to transfer treated wastewater from Minworth in the Midlands to Affinity Water in Hertfordshire and North West London.
 Affinity Water, Severn Trent, and Canal & River Trust (2021) London Reuse Four potential schemes.
-Abstracted effluent or sewage would be treated through an Advanced Water Recycling Plant, or a Tertiary Treatment Plant and discharged to the River Thames or the River Lee Diversion respectively where it can be abstracted as a raw water resource Thames Water (2021) South East Strategic Reservoir Raw water reservoir in Oxfordshire providing storage and a resilient supply of raw water to the River Thames during periods of low flow, for release and subsequent re-abstraction in London Affinity Water and Thames Water (2021) Thames to Affinity Transfer Raw water transfer.
+Abstracted effluent or sewage would be treated through an Advanced Water Recycling Plant, or a Tertiary Treatment Plant and discharged to the River Thames or the River Lee Diversion respectively where it can be abstracted as a raw water resource Thames Water (2021) South East Strategic Reservoir Raw water reservoir in Oxfordshire providing storage and a resilient supply of raw water to the River Thames during periods of low flow, for release and subsequent re-abstraction Affinity Water and Thames Water (2021) in London or for transfer to other water companies in the south-east. () Jacobs (2020) Thames to Affinity Transfer Raw water transfer.
 Three possible 'corridors': the fluvial Thames; West London Re-use; East London Re-use.
-All would include new treatment works and conveyance routes. () Thames Water and Affinity Water (2021a) () Thames Water and Southern Water Recycling An alternative to Fawley desalination in Southern Water's Water Resources Management Plan, which could provide up to 61 million litres of water per day Southern Water (2021) Anglian to Affinity Transfer Transfer of water from the Anglian Water region to supply Affinity Water customers.
+All would include new treatment works and conveyance routes.
+Thames Water and Affinity Water (2021a) () Thames Water and Affinity Water (2021b) Southern Water Recycling An alternative to Fawley desalination in Southern Water's Water Resources Management Plan, which could provide up to 61 million litres of water per day Southern Water (2021) Anglian to Affinity Transfer Transfer of water from the Anglian Water region to supply Affinity Water customers.
 Options for source water are the proposed South Lincolnshire Reservoir, the proposed Fens Reservoir and the River Trent.
-Anglian Water and Affinity Water (2021a) South Lincolnshire Reservoir A regional water resource solution in the Anglian Water region to support supply to Anglian Water customers and Affinity Water customers via the associated Anglian to Affinity transfer solution.
-Anglian Water and Affinity Water (2021b) () MottMacDonald (2021) The Fens Reservoir Solution in the Anglian Water region to support supply to Anglian Water and Cambridge Water, with a possibility to also support Affinity Water via the Anglian to Affinity transfer solution.
-Water would be abstracted from the Ouse catchment when river flows Anglian Water and Cambridge Water (2021)
+Anglian Water and Affinity Water (2021a) South Lincolnshire A regional water resource solution in the Anglian Water region to support supply to Anglian Water customers and Anglian Water and Affinity Water (2021b)

-Table 29: Strategic Resource Options (SRO)
+Table 28: Strategic Resource Options (SRO)